forseti-security/forseti-security/_docs/_latest/setup/manual.md

 ### Enable APIs

-It's necessary to enable the APIs Forseti Security needs, you can do it with a command like the one
+Install the required APIs for Forseti Security using the following command:
-below:

 ```bash
 gcloud beta service-management enable <API URI>